Suspect illegal activity? Let us know

-- The date of birth and Social Security number of a person you suspect is getting state benefits they are not entitled to receive.
+- The date of birth and Social Security number of the person you suspect is getting state benefits they are not entitled to receive.

 - The phone number and address of the person you suspect.

-- If you suspect a provider of wrongdoing, the name and address of the clinic, office, or business they work for.
+- If you suspect a provider of wrongdoing, give the name and address of the clinic, office or business they work for.